 Federal Income Tax Consequences to Holders of General Unsecured Claims.
 Each Holder of an Allowed General Unsecured Claim may recognize either gain or loss upon receipt of such payment equal to the difference between the "amount realized" by such creditor and such creditor's adjusted tax basis in his, her or its Claim.
-The amount realized is equal to the value of such creditor's payment with respect to his, her or its Claim.
-Any gain or loss realized by an unsecured creditor should constitute ordinary income or loss to such creditor unless such Claim is a capital asset.
-If a Claim constitutes a capital asset in the hands of an unsecured creditor, and it has been held for more than one year, such creditor will realize long-term capital gain or loss upon the receipt of payment.
+Such tax consequences will be impacted by Holders' interests in the Liquidating Trust.